bigfatbrowncat/noflicker_directx_window/README.md

 >
 >Be warned: I've read bug reports of capture software not working with DirectComposition.
 It sounds like there are workarounds, though, so it's probably just a matter of software catching up and becoming DirectComposition-aware.

-The original code provided was built upon DirectX 11 API and included only empty screen rendering.
-I added some features to it:

-* The classic "rainbow triangle" render
-* DirectX 12 backend

 Although, the application claims that it never flickers, alas, I managed to find a system (a Chinese laptop with i7-1195G7 + integrated GPU + Windows 10 aboard) on which it slightly flickers on resize.
-But it seems to be an unfortunate GPU/drivers behaviour which Intel is famous for...
+But it seems to be an unfortunate GPU/drivers behaviour which Intel is famous for...</td>